comoxyOG/How-to-Make-an-old-Fortnite-rpoject-/README.md

 <details>
   <summary>The CHATGPT Python Way</summary>
-  What to send:
+  What to send to chatgpt:
-"Make me an ALL-IN-ONE offer!
+"**Make me an ALL-IN-ONE offer!
 (LAUNCHER FOR FORTNITE!)

 I want you to make an Old Fortnite Launcher that: